musefind/mobx-models/readme.md

 // Get a list of collabs by using a collection. class CollabStore collabs = new Collection(() => {
-    return api.get('/collabs').then(res => parse(res.collabs, collabSchema))
+    // parse come's from the schema module, it parses data into the defined schema return api.get('/collabs').then(res => parse(res.collabs, collabSchema)) }) end
-  })
-end